 Muscatine is a city in Muscatine County, Iowa, US.
-The city is positioned along the Mississippi River and is justly nicknamed the “Pearl of the Mississippi.”
+The town is positioned along the Mississippi River and is nicknamed the “Pearl of the Mississippi.”

 In 1887, a German immigrant, John Fred Boepple, came to Muscatine.
 Fred had a knack for designing buttons and discovered new ways of making stunning, fancy buttons.